Executive Summaries Oct 28, 2024

 On June 26, 2024, the Quebec government published the final version of the Regulation to amend mainly the Regulation respecting the language of commerce and business, ahead of the new provisions of the Charter of the French language relating to signage and packaging, which will be effective as of June 1, 2025, following the adoption of Bill 96.

-Prior to the adoption of this bill, the Charter already required that all labelling on a product (including its packaging) and all commercial signage in Quebec must be drafted in French.
-The Regulation respecting the language of commerce and business (the “Regulation”) provided for exceptions to this rule, including the one related to trademarks, and permitted text content in a language other than French of a “recognized trademark” within the meaning of the Trademarks Act.
+Prior to the adoption of this bill, the Charter required that all labelling on a product (including its packaging) and all commercial signage in Québec must be drafted in French (while permitting the use of other languages as well within certain parameters that vary depending on whether we’re dealing with labelling or signage).
+The Regulation respecting the language of commerce and business provided for exceptions to this rule, including trademarks, and permitted text content in a language other than French of a recognized trademark within the meaning of the Trademarks Act.
+Note that trademarks that are invented words that do not correspond to an actual word in a language other than French are not subject to any restrictions, just as if they were in French.

 At the time, despite the Office Québécois de la langue française’s position of restrictively interpreting the term “recognized trademark” to limit the application of this exception to duly registered trademarks only, this term was interpreted more broadly by the courts, which ruled that the exception extends to all trademarks, registered or not (as long as they are truly used as a trademark).

-Bill 96 amends the Charter to restrict the scope of this exception to duly registered trademarks, which sparked outrage in a large part of the business community both in and outside Quebec.
+Bill 96 amends the Charter to restrict the scope of this exception to duly registered trademarks, which sparked outrage in a large part of the business community.

 It should be noted that obtaining a trademark registration in Canada generally requires a two- to three-year wait in the best of cases.
-To mitigate the rigidity of this ill-received statutory amendment, an earlier version of the draft Regulation equated a pending trademark application with a registered trademark.
-This proposed easing, however, remained problematic for many companies whose trademarks are not eligible for registration (for a variety of reasons), and considering that the costs necessary to register a trademark (and even more so to register multiple trademarks) constitute a barrier for smaller businesses and those whose business in the province is fairly limited.
+To mitigate the rigidity of this ill-received exception, a later version of the draft Regulation equated a pending trademark application with a registered trademark.
+This proposed easing, however, remains problematic for many companies whose trademarks are not eligible for registration (for a variety of reasons) and for those who find registration costs prohibitive (for example for a small business of for low-volume products).

-Surprisingly, the most recent version of the Regulation published on June 26, 2024, re-establishes the “recognized trademark” exception for non-French language inscriptions on products or commercial signs, thus allowing a trademark, whether registered or not, to benefit from the exception.
+Surprisingly, the most recent version of the Regulation published on June 26, 2024, and which will come into force on June 1, 2025, re-establishes the “recognized trademark” exception for non-French language inscriptions on products or commercial signs, thus allowing a trademark, whether registered or not.

 In other words, the Regulation completely overrides a major amendment to the Charter and establishes new parameters that apply to this exception.